krishaamer/green-filter-research/research/literature/design.md

 ### Narrative Design {#narrative-design}

--   The rising availability of AI assistants however may displace Google search with a more conversational user experience.
-Google itself is working on smarter tools to displace their own main product.
+-   The rising availability of AI assistants may displace Google search with a more conversational user experience.
+Google itself is working on tools that could cannibalize their search product.
 The examples include Google Assistant, Google Bard and large investments into LLMs.

 -   Alethea AI (2021): discusses writing AI Characters, creating a personality.